near/pagoda-console/frontend/components/lib/dialog/README.md

 Implemented via Radix primitives: https://www.radix-ui.com/docs/primitives/components/dialog

-There are two ways you can implement a dialog: with a trigger or controlled by state.

 _If the current props and Stitches style overrides aren't enough to cover your use case, feel free to implement your own component using the Radix primitives directly._

 ## Controlled